mishbah/Diving-into-ES2015/README.md

 In this course we'll be covering new features such as parameter destructuring, template strings, arrow functions, and classes.
-Some of these new features are additions to the core of the ECMA script, while others, such as classes just provide some syntactical sugar on top of old functionality, just to make things easier to code.
+Some of these new features are additions to the core of the ECMAScript, while others, such as classes just provide some syntactical sugar on top of old functionality, just to make things easier to code.